NirantK/nirantk.github.io/docs/writing/posts/tax-tips-for-consultants.md

 ---
-date: 2023-09-21
+date: 2024-12-18
 authors:
 - nirant
 categories:
 - niranting
-title: Tax Tips for Consultants with Foreign Income
+title: Tax Tips for Technical Consultants in India
 ---

 Managing taxation and financial compliance as a consultant in India involves several considerations: GST to the benefits of Section 44ADA and the complexities of foreign entity considerations, consultants must juggle multiple aspects to ensure compliance and tax optimization.
 I'm sharing what I know in the hopes it's helpful to others.